sayanthecodingchamp/Projects/README.md

 1.UniversityERP:-> This project is just started by me to make a webApp which can automate a lot of tasks of any University.
 Specially , I wanna make an University WebApp 2.0.
-Now, I have just made an admin pannel and done CRUD operations with MySQL database.
-Managing Student data like Add new Student , Edit student data etc. Delete operation is not made yet for a reason.
-In future when I'll inject Spring Security then I will add this delete opration.
+Now, I have just made an admin panel and done CRUD operations with MySQL database.
+Managing Student data like Add new Student , Edit student data , Delete Student Data.

 <img width="1920" alt="Screenshot 2023-12-04 at 10 33 20 PM" src="https://github.com/sayanthecodingchamp/Projects/assets/84074421/48c92cf5-c4fb-4aa2-8d57-dfae05632e0b">